globalizejs/globalize/README.md

 Our roadmap is the collection of all open issues and pull requests where you can
 find:

 - [Ongoing work][] lists our current sprint.
-Here you find what we're actively working on at this very moment.
-Priority is determined by the community needs.
-  If there's anything you want to be done, feel free to weigh in on any existing issue or pull request, or go ahead and create a new one.
+Here you find where we're actively working on at this very moment.
+Priority is determined by the community needs and availability to address them.
+If there's anything you want to be done, feel free to weigh in on any existing issue or pull request, or go ahead and file a new issue.
 Share your thoughts with us.
 - [Everything else][] is potential next work that you could help us to accomplish now.

 [Ongoing work]: https://github.com/jquery/globalize/labels/Current%20Sprint